All About the Film School @ NNU

 Whether it's for television, working on a broadcast program, or on production of a feature or short film, we provide students with opportunities to earn real screen credits.

 When we say that students produce a TV show, we don't mean they just pull cables and carry equipment: they really produce the show, making all the decisions about performers, locations, timing, accompaniment, lighting packages, etc. They even have to go out and secure the financing, negotiate contracts, work with broadcasters, and so on.
 They produce the show!

 They also direct it.
 And operate the cameras.
 And manage the stage.
 And on and on.

-When we do a departmental film shoot, or even a senior film, the students work as camera operators, Director of Photography, Production Designer, dolly grips, gaffers, key grips, etc.
+When we do a departmental film shoot, or even a senior film, the students work as camera operators, Director of Photography, Production Designer, dolly grips, gaffers, key grips, best boys, etc.

 But it doesn't stop there.
 With our contacts in the industry, we're constantly placing students on television and film crews throughout the Northwest.
-In 2012/13 alone, that meant working with Hollywood crews on national shows, lots of local production, and even a five-day trip to New York and Chicago working on film crews for three of our students.
+In 2014/15 alone, that's meant working with Hollywood crews on national shows, lots of local production, and even a five-day trip to New York and Chicago working on film crews for three of our students.
 In the past such opportunities have taken them to Singapore, the Winter Olympics, and Costa Rica.

-College credits are great and essential in today's market, but when you leave NNU, you'll have much more than that.
+College credits are great and essential in today's market, but when you leave The Film School @ NNU, you'll have much more than that.
 You'll have screen credits.
 It's the cash of Hollywood.